 Can I use brewed coffee instead of instant?

-No, it won’t whip the same way.
+No, it won’t whip.
 Instant coffee is key.

 Can I make it less sweet?

-Yes, reduce the sugar or use unsweetened milk.
+Yes, reduce the sugar or skip it slightly.

 Can I make it hot?